stevenabaco/social-media-dashboard-with-theme-switcher/README.md

 # Frontend Mentor - Social media dashboard with theme switcher solution

-This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
+Frontend Mentor challenges help developers improve their coding skills by building realistic projects.
+My solution is here to show others how I decided to solve the challenge using the skills I know.
+There are many ways to solve their challenges.
+Please use this information to learn and not jsut clone and use as your own solution.

 ## Table of contents